ceejbot/scaling-registry-2014/stabilizing-the-registry.md

 ---

-# Understand system.
+# [fit] Understand system
-# Visibility into the system.
+# [fit] get visibility
+# [fit] cool down hot spots
-#
+# [fit] add redundancy

+^ Flexibility.

 ---

 # [fit] Goal: to be the most boring
 # [fit] part of your node experience

 ^ Reliable.
 Something you don't think about because we're always there.
+I want to tempt you into relying on us even though if you're properly paranoid you shouldn't.

 ----